maragraziani/concept_discovery_svd/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">CDISCO: Concept Discovery in Deep Spaces with Singular Vector Decomposition</h3>
+  <h3 align="center">CDISCO: Concept Discovery in Deep Spaces with Singular Value Decomposition</h3>

   <p align="center">
     Repo with the initial toolkit and the basic functionalities to perform concept discovery in the latent space of deep learning models.